fonoster/routr/docs/introduction/performance-tests/user-location.md

 These can be useful to help you better dimension your Routr installation.
 For these test the login module was deactivated.
 The network configuration used during the test is depicted in the following image:

-[Talk or show graphical configuration of the network]

 ### Software

 As load generator (UAC side) it was used [SIPp docker](URL) image.